Severe tropical cyclone bears down on Tonga

-SYDNEY A category-four cyclone bearing down on the South Pacific island nation of Tonga with hurricane force winds is expected to make landfall in as little as 18 hours, Tonga Meteorological Services said on Thursday.
+SYDNEY A category three cyclone bearing down on the South Pacific island nation of Tonga with destructive winds is expected to make landfall in as little as 18 hours, Tonga Meteorological Services said on Thursday.

-Tropical Cyclone Ian, which has been hovering in a stretch of ocean between Fiji and Tonga since Monday, about 3,000 km (1,800 miles) east of Australia, was upgraded overnight from the less powerful category three and is now packing estimated average winds of 167 kph (103 mph), with gusts up to 231 kph.
+Tropical Cyclone Ian, which has been hovering in a stretch of ocean between Fiji and Tonga since Monday, about 3,000 km (1,800 miles) east of Australia, is packing estimated average winds of 140 kph (87 mph), with gusts up to 175 kph.

-The slow-moving storm system is believed to be moving towards the islands of Vava'u at a current speed of just seven kph, which means it could make landfall as late as Saturday morning local time.
+The storm system is expected to intensify before moving east towards the islands of Niaufo'ou and Vava'u and then taking a sweeping turn to the southeast.

-There are five stages of tropical storm, with Typhoon Haiyan, which killed more than 4,000 people and caused widespread destruction in the Philippines in November rated at five, the most powerful.
-Category four is defined by wind gusts up to 251 kph.
+There are five stages of tropical storm, with Typhoon Haiyan, which killed more than 4,000 people and caused widespread destruction in the Philippines in November rated at 5, the most powerful.
+Category Three is defined by wind gusts up to 224 kph.

-Although less powerful than a category five storm, Ian can still be expected to severely damage solid buildings.
-It has the force to snap or uproot trees and down power poles, leading to what could be lengthy power outages for the remote islands.

 Destructive winds could be felt in Tonga several hours before the centre of the storm makes landfall, the agency said.
 Residents of the Vava'u islands have begun boarding up windows, according to the Australian Broadcasting Corporation (ABC).